EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 Lua automatically handles [whether or not the variable is a reference](https://stackoverflow.com/a/11218501).

-## Datatypes

-Luau also contains many different types of data to use.
+Inside of these variables, many different types of data are able to be used.
 As previously mentioned, there are only two ways to make a variable.
 This means that strings aren't prefixed with `string`, numbers not `int`, `float`, or `double`, etc.

 The primitive and most used values are as follows: